 The View Campground has a tent section as well as a long gravel strip of parallel parking spots separated by picnic tables for campervans.
 This means no matter what spot you get, the view of Monument Valley is incredible.
 The bathrooms are pretty good and the check-in hut even has wifi.
 Be aware that food options are limited.
 You likely won’t starve, but planning ahead will do you well.
-Even the drive to and from Monument Valley is scattered with impressive rocks formations similar to the Mitten, but the view from the edge of the park definitely provides that wow factor especially at sunrise and sunset.
+Even the drive to and from Monument Valley is scattered with impressive rocks formations similar to the Mitten ( perfect for rock climbers looking to visit Arizona), but the view from the edge of the park definitely provides that wow factor especially at sunrise and sunset.

 The Vrsic Pass

 Contributed by: Rachel Rodda from Adventure and Sunshine

 The Vrsic Pass, also known as the Russian Road, is a white knuckle 25 km drive through 50 hairpin bends and rising up over 1600 metres through the Julian Alps.
 It is a memorable drive, with stunning views across to the rocky mountain ranges and Mount Triglav, Slovenia’s highest peak.

 The pass is named after the 10,000 Russian POWs who built the road during WW1.
 It is narrow and the corners are steep, but the trip is achievable in a large campervan and is a must do drive on any Slovenia road trip itinerary.